How to Share Your Salary History

-When you’re looking for a new job, you may be asked to provide a salary history.
+When you are looking for a new job, you may be asked to provide a salary history.
 Some employers ask for this information on the job application while others ask about salary during the interview process, before making an official job offer.

-Regardless of when an employer asks for your salary history, it’s important you’re prepared to address the topic.
+Regardless of when an employer asks for your salary history, it is important you are prepared to address the topic.
 Here are a few tips on how to share your salary history with potential employers, as well as a salary history template to help you format your response.

 When an employer asks you to share your salaries from previous roles, it’s likely for the same reasons they might ask for your salary expectations.
 These reasons generally include the following:

 They want to determine your market value.
 Your salary history—specifically the salary you earned in your most recent position—is one factor an employer can use to gauge your level of experience and the value you’ll bring as an employee.

 They want to ensure your expectations are aligned with their budget for the role.
 If your most recent salary is significantly more than an employer is prepared to offer, this is an indication you may be too overqualified for the role.

 They want to ensure they’re offering a fair amount for the position.
 For example, if a majority of applicants to a job provide recent salary histories that far exceed what they have budgeted for the role, they may need to increase their offering or adjust the job description to target more junior professionals.

 Should I Always Share Previous Salaries With Employers?